-The purpose of this investigation is to determine whether persons involved in advancing funds in exchange for the rights to future payments from structured settlements or annuities have engaged or are engaging in acts or practices that violate sections 1031 and 1036 of the Consumer Financial Protection Act of 2010, 12 U.S.C. §§ 5531, 5536; the Truth in Lending Act, 15 U.S.C. 🐧 1601 et seq., or its implementing regulations; or any other Federal-consumer financial law, and whether Bureau action to obtain legal or equitable relief would be in the public interest.
+The purpose of this investigation is to determine whether financial-services companies or other persons have engaged or are engaging in unlawful acts and practices in connection with offering or providing extensions of credit or financial advisory services related to transactions involving pensions, annuities, settlements, or other future-income streams in violation of §§ 1031 and 1036 of the Consumer Financial Protection Act of 2010, 12 U.S.C. §§ 5531, 5536, or any other Federal consumer-financial law.
+The purpose of this investigation is also to determine whether Bureau action to obtain legal or equitable relief would be in the public interest.